int-prob/int-prob-code/README.md

 Besides static pages such as this readme, the list of people, or the page with links to courses, there are two sources from which the content is generated "dynamically":

 - The FRG google calendar containing events such as conferences (with details and links) on topics close to Integrable Probability, in which FRG members organize or participate in.
-The main pages shows up to 10 upcoming events from this calendar.
+The main page shows up to 10 upcoming events from this calendar, and all events (together with a google calendar) are listed in the events tab
-- The
+- There is a blog-like functionality which powers the lists of publications, talks.
+Up to 7 new items are displayed on the main page.
+The blog posts are located in [this folder](https://github.com/integrable-probability/integrable-probability.github.io/tree/writing_readme/blog/_posts).
+One publication/talk = one file.
+The publications are pulled from the arXiv by last names of the participants in a semi-automated regime using the [script](https://github.com/lenis2000/arXiv_API).
+All other items such as publications and other blog entries can be added manually by making a new file.
+Any other content (pictures, PDFs, etc) can also be uploaded and displayed on the website using usual HTML

 ## Things which need constant maintenance
 - arXiv updates by FRG members using the [script](https://github.com/lenis2000/arXiv_API)